SujitAdroja/GiftsAndRibbons/README.md

-# Ecommerce for E-Gifting Business
+# Gift's and Ribbons

-## Frontend Endpoint.
+Frontend Endpoint.

-## Backend API Endpoint.
+Backend API Endpoint.
 https://gnr-app.onrender.com/api/

-# 🎁 Gifts & Ribbons – Business Website
+# 🎁 Gifts & Ribbons – Ecommerce Website

 Welcome to the official repository for **Gifts & Ribbons**, a gifting business specializing in curated gifts, elegant ribbons, and custom packaging.
 This project powers our **business website**, making gifting simple, stylish, and memorable.